 Exposure, loans are granted by NFI solely to Nestlé affiliates.
-Probability of default, based on a range possible outcomes, being a weighted average percentage based on no historical experience of loss for default in the past and Market default probability, obtained using the Annual Global Corporate Default Study from an international recognised rating agency, based on a credit rating allocated to each counterparty using the Group's Transfer Pricing model (yearly updated).
-And Loss given default ("LGD") - The LGD has been assumed to be 60% (2019:60%), the industry standard for Global Corporates.
+Probability of default, based on a range possible outcomes, obtained using the Annual Global Corporate Default Study from an international recognised rating agency, based on a credit rating allocated to each counterparty using the Group's Transfer Pricing model (yearly updated).
+And Loss given default ("LGD") - The LGD has been assumed to be 30% (2020:60%), the industry standard for Global Corporates.
 Impairment losses related to Loans and advances to Nestlé Group companies are presented separately as Financial expense in the income statement.